DeFiCh/defichain.com/content/white-paper.en.md

 #### Double-sign Penalty

-To be able to apply a penalty to stakers who double-sign, the DeFi Blockchain has to disallow immediate withdrawing of stake.
-Thus, when a deactivation transaction is confirmed, the DeFi Blockchain requires 3000 blocks to pass.
+To be able to apply a penalty to stakers who double-sign, DeFiChain has to disallow immediate withdrawing of stake.
+Thus, when a deactivation transaction is confirmed, DeFiChain requires 3000 blocks to pass.
 At a block time of 30 seconds, 3000 blocks is equivalent to 25 hours.

 The double-sign penalty is 10 times the block rewards, deducted from the collateral.
 This also disqualifies the stakers from further staking immediately.
 The staker wanting to get back to staking has to re-put in fresh stake UTXO of 1,000,000 DFI.
-Running the official DeFi Blockchain node does not cause any unintentional or accidental double-sign.
+Running the official DeFiChain node does not cause any unintentional or accidental double-sign.
 Double-sign happens only in cases of malicious intent.

 #### Time Drift Attack